whatisnuclear/website/thorium-myths.md

 Options to make bomb-making less favorable include fostering substantial U-232 contamination in the reactor and denaturing the U-233 with U-238 that keeps the in-reactor inventory safe.
 Both of these options can conceptually be bypassed in the Pa separation route though.
-Besides, U-232 isn&rsquo;t releasing the gammas, its decay products are, and it has a **70 year** half-life.
+Besides, U-232 isn't releasing the gammas, its decay products are, and it has a **70 year** half-life.
 So you can just chemically purify your stolen goods and then make the bomb anytime within the next decade or so.

-<p>There are about a dozen other ways people try to amp up the proliferation resistance of various
+There are about a dozen other ways people try to amp up the proliferation resistance of various fuel cycles.
-fuel cycles.
 But they always forget that the owner of such a plant can secretly install a chemical cell that does Pa separation.

-Really, most civilian power to bombs proliferation paths are mythical, in any reactor!
+Really, most civilian power to bombs proliferation paths are mythical, in any reactor, because they're so difficult!
 But since the consequences of proliferation are so dire, nuclear power plants need to have baseline proliferation safeguards in place.
-Thorium-powered reactors, whether fluid fueled or not, are no exception.</p>
+Thorium-powered reactors, whether fluid fueled or not, are no exception.

 <a name="myth4"></a>
-## Thorium Misconception #4: There&rsquo;s more Thorium than Uranium, and that is really important!
+## Thorium Misconception #4: There's more Thorium than Uranium, and that is really important!
 <span class="pull-right"><button type="button" style="cursor: default;" class="btn btn-warning">MISLEADING</button></span>
 This one is mostly true, but also partially false.
 The average crustal concentration of Thorium is 0.00060%, compared with 0.00018% for Uranium [3].
 But, the oceanic abundance of Th is